Kynšperk nad Ohří: Administrative division

+Etymology

+The initial German name of Kynšperk nad Ohří was Kuningsberg.
+The newly founded town took the name of the fortress that previously stood there.
+The name meant 'king's mountain' in German (but 'berg' could also refer to elevated land between swamps).
+It is not clear to which king the name referred.
+The Czech name Kynšperk was created by transciption.

 Geography

 Kynšperk nad Ohří is located about 10 km southwest of Sokolov and 28 km southwest of Karlovy Vary.
 It is situated mostly in the Cheb Basin.
 The southeastern part of the municipal territory extends into the Slavkov Forest and includes the highest point of Kynšperk nad Ohří at 580 m above sea level.

 The Ohře River flows through the town.
-North of the town is located Boží požehnání Lake, an artificial lake created during the revitalization of a former lignite mine.
+The Libava Stream flows through the eastern part of the municipal territory.
+North of the town is located Boží požehnání Lake, an artificial lake created during the revitalisation of a former lignite mine.

 History

-The town was founded in 1232.
+Kynšperk nad Ohří was founded in 1232.
 The town's founding charter is the oldest preserved document of establishing a locality in the Czech Republic and is stored in the National Archives in Prague.
+The town was founded at the Libava Stream about 2 km to the east, but then it was moved to its present location (not later than during the reign of King Charles IV in 1346–1378).
+The inhabitants lived mainly on agriculture and small crafts, but in the 18th century, carpentry and later mining developed.
+In the 19th and 20th centuries, the town was industrialised.

 Transport

 The D6 motorway runs next to the town.

 Kynšperk nad Ohří is located on the main railway lines Prague–Cheb and Plzeň–Karlovy Vary.

 Sights

 The main landmark of the town is the Church of the Assumption of the Virgin Mary.
 It was built in the Baroque style in 1721–1727 and belongs to the most significant Baroque monuments in the region.